What Is Stoicism? A Simple Guide for Beginners

 Common Stoicism Myths Debunked

-Reality: Stoics are incredibly action-oriented.
-They accept what they cannot control while taking vigorous action on what they can control.
-Marcus Aurelius fought wars, Seneca advised emperors, and Epictetus taught students.
+Reality: Stoics are action-oriented.
+They accept what they cannot control while taking vigorous action on what they can.
+Marcus Aurelius fought wars.
+Seneca advised emperors.
+Epictetus built a school.
+None of them were passive.

 Reality: Stoicism acknowledges that bad things happen and life can be genuinely difficult.
-It's not about pretending everything is fine—it's about responding to reality with wisdom and virtue.
+It is not about pretending everything is fine — it is about responding to reality with wisdom and virtue.
+The Stoics actually recommended imagining worst-case scenarios as a regular practice.

-Reality: Stoicism is realistic but optimistic about human potential.
-It teaches that we can always improve ourselves and find meaning in any circumstance.
+Reality: Stoicism is realistic but deeply optimistic about human potential.
+It teaches that we can always improve ourselves and find meaning in any circumstance — including the most difficult ones.

 Practical Stoic Exercises: Start Building Resilience Today